wgierczak/store-e2e-example/README.md

 # End to end store tests

 This is repository containing end-to-end tests example preformed on [automation practice page](http://automationpractice.com/)
 Recording of execution of tests is uploaded here: [tests execution recording](https://youtu.be/lljtMUfXUhA)

+#### Things to be tested during using cart and checkout: [test plans](https://github.com/wgierczak/store-e2e-example/blob/main/test_plans.md)
 ### Execution on local machine

 #### Requirements